sdao/mannequin/README.md

 ==========
 ![Mannequin icon](icons/mannequin_maya2016.png)

-Mannequin is a plugin for Maya that allows you to animate a character rig by interacting directly with the character mesh.
+Mannequin is a plugin for Maya that allows you to animate an FK (forward kinematics) character rig by interacting directly with the character mesh.
 Simply hover over the mesh, and Mannequin will detect and highlight parts of the mesh corresponding to different bones in the rig.

+There's not support at this time for IK (inverse kinematics) character rigs, but this might change in the future.

 Mannequin also includes a convenient side panel that gives you quick access to all the joints in your rig and allows you to search through them.